The Changing Role of Ad Agency Rainmakers

 2. SEO is now a critical part of new business strategy.
 According to Marketing Sherpa, 80-90% of business to business transactions begin with a search on the web.

-3. An agency blog is a necessary component for marketing your agency.
+3. A niche blog for new business is a necessary component for marketing your agency.
 As necessary as it was for an agency to have a Website, it is now as relevant for them to have a blog.
 It becomes the gateway to the agency and puts a face to it.
+People want to work with other people, that they know, trust and like.

 So before hiring someone responsible for your agency’s new business efforts, in addition to the questions regarding their new business expertise, think about asking some additional questions like these.
 How they answer will tell you what they really know about social media.